Skip to main content

 If your drink has been spiked or you've been injected with an unknown substance, and you think you've been sexually assaulted, go to your nearest sexual assault referral centre (SARC) for specialist care and support.

-If you've been spiked but have not been sexually assaulted, call 111 for urgent medical advice if you have any symptoms you're worried about.
+If your drink has been spiked but you've not been sexually assaulted, call 111 for urgent medical advice if you have any symptoms you're worried about.

 Also, contact the police to tell them what happened.